Zhichen6/zhichen6.github.io/_pages/about.md

 hero_cta_url: "/openings/"
 hero_cta_text: "We are recruiting"
 hero_image: "/images/hero.jpg"
-excerpt: "Game theory and data-driven optimization for next-generation mobility and logistics systems."
+excerpt: "Mobility and Machine Intelligence Lab (M2 Lab) at Stony Brook University, led by Zhichen Liu — game theory and data-driven optimization for mobility systems."
 redirect_from:
   - /about/
   - /about.html